 Once students are accepted into the program, an internship placement is guaranteed.
 EUSA will initiate contact with the participants to set up pre-placment meeting, to understand the interests and needs of each student.
 From pre-departure all the way to the conclusion of the internship EUSA will be there to support each student, ensuring the following:

-The Paris program is overseen by our Paris Program director.
+The Program Director The Paris program is overseen by our Paris Resident Director.
 The director arranges housing, evaluates grades and credits, and organizes the orientation program in Paris.
 In addition to these duties, our Program director is the 24/7 in-country emergency contact and serves as a resource for participants.
 She is there to advise on day-to-day issues in Paris, act as research advisor for internship participants, and even help with matters such as students' travel during the weekends.

 Participants in the summer internship program will be placed in host families in order to reinforce immersion into French society.
 The host family placement includes breakfast daily and 4 meals per week.